 This is a prayer for peace, yearning for the day when all peoples will live together in harmony.
 It’s my first attempt to emulate paytanim of old – the liturgical song writers – by weaving lines of Psalms into a prayer.
 It includes the closing couplets of Psalms 120, 121 and 122, in both Hebrew and English.
 Special thanks to papercut artist Deborah Tepper for allowing me to illustrate this with “Pathway of Protection,” which is based on the closing line of Psalm 121.
+This prayer appears in This Joyous Soul: A New Voice for Ancient Yearnings.

 Let Tranquility Reign